OK, big question coming at you:

 If you haven't defined your customer lifecycle stages you're putting the cart ahead of the horse... so get that done first.

 Once you've defined leads, MQLs, and SQLs, you'll can easily track conversions between the stages.

-Marketing objectives to close customers
+Marketing goals to close customers